siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-understanding-the-relationship-between-wordpress-tags-and-seo-keywords.md

 ---
 WordPress is one of the most popular content management systems (CMS) used by bloggers, businesses, and developers worldwide.
 One of the many powerful features it offers is the use of **tags** to help organize and categorize content.
 But how do WordPress tags interact with SEO, and how do they relate to your **SEO keywords** strategy?
 Are they crucial for your search engine optimization (SEO) efforts, or can they potentially harm your rankings if misused?

-In this blog post, we will explore the relationship between WordPress tags and SEO keywords, how to use them effectively, and best practices for optimizing tags to improve your site’s SEO performance.
+In this article, we will explore the relationship between WordPress tags and SEO keywords, how to use them effectively, and best practices for optimizing tags to improve your site’s SEO performance.

 1. What Are WordPress Tags?